josephramli555/Luminosity-Alpha/README.md

 ## HTTP Responses
-Each response will include a code(repsonse code),message,status and result object that can be single object or array depending on the query.
+Each response will include a code(repsonse code),message,status and data object that can be single object or array depending on the query.

 ## HTTP Response Codes
 Each response will be returned with one of the following HTTP status codes: